fpc/FPCBuild/install/doc/readme.txt

 One of the features of FPC is the snapshots.
 These are made daily or weekly from the developers' latest versions of the source.
 Snapshots are available for GO32v2, Win32, OS/2, Linux and Netware versions.
-The latest snapshots are in: ftp... /fpc/snapshot/ in appropriately named .zip/tar files.
+The latest snapshots are in: ftp://ftp.freepascal.org/fpc/snapshot/ in appropriately named .zip/tar files.

 You will also normally find in the snapshot archive file a readme, with a note about the latest included changes.
 It is quite common, though it doesn't